brtholomy/bartholomy.ooo/content/study/_index.md

 ## Goals

-* We will address *anxiety*: most of my students suffer from some form of crippling self-doubt and hypervigilance, which must be realigned.
+* We will address *anxiety*: most of us suffer from some form of chronic doubt and useless hypervigilance, which must be realigned.
 Rather than lull it to sleep with more soporifics, we will consider your anxiety a functional response to unhealthy conditions, which can be gradually changed.
-* We will address *despair*: most of my students suffer from a sense of meaninglessness, which must be taken seriously.
+* We will address *despair*: most of us suffer from a sense of meaninglessness, which must be taken seriously.
 Rather than feed you more premature gratification and buyer's remorse, my method allows the kind of gentle emptiness which draws out feelings of futility and pointlessness, so that they may be addressed like the ancestral guardians they are.
-* We will address *confusion*: most of my students suffer from a sense that the answers are out of reach or nonexistent.
+* We will address *confusion*: most of us suffer from a sense that the answers are out of reach or nonexistent.
 This is some of the hardest work we'll do, because the solution is always unique: a spiritual life is hungry fickle fire.

 ![desert](/landscape.jpg)